 Including Plagiarized Content on New Pages

 As obvious as the rule of plagiarism can be, I’ve seen good-looking and well-optimized websites mistakenly implement this concept.
-When content strategies becomes more ambitious, plagiarism is more likely to occur.
+When content strategies become more ambitious, plagiarism is more likely to occur.
 SEO companies might overload your site with each service you have in all of the cities you operate in.
 If you were a family lawyer in South Florida, you could have a page for each area you’re qualified to handle: divorce, child custody, guardianship, etc. Combine that with dozens of cities and you’re could up to hundreds of pages with up to 500 words on each page.
 When these pages are made in a short period of time, the probability that they will be unique isn’t very high.

 By using Copyscape, you’ll find out that those pages are very similar or related to a page that the SEO agency has previously worked on.
 This could imply that the pages weren’t very unique to begin with.
 Content strategies that focus on services can be beneficial, but try to use the strategies correctly.
 Rewrite the pages yourself or hire freelancers if pages on your site are similar to other websites.
 Afterwards, learn why the SEO agency used this content in the first place.

 It isn’t your responsibility or the most efficient use of your time to monitor your SEO agency to make sure these mistakes don’t occur.
-SEO site audits from other agencies, SEO checklists websites like moz.com, or running automatic SEO tools from companies like semrush.com might give you invaluable information to see if the your SEO agency is avoiding these mistakes.
+SEO site audits from other agencies, SEO checklists websites like moz.com, or running automatic SEO tools from companies like semrush.com might give you invaluable information to see if the SEO agency is avoiding these mistakes.

 At Market My Market, I use my years of marketing experience to help ensure that these mistakes aren’t made.
 I work closely with employees and clients to get the best results from each website, page, and blog.
 Call us at (800) 954-9441 to start building a relationship that could change your business today.